-4. EXPERIMENTAL RESULTS
+4. Experimental Results

-We have performed coding experiments on two kinds of grey scale CLSM image volumes with 8 bits per pixel, which captured by the EC FP5 partnership for vascular imaging (VASCAN 2000).
-The first data sets from rat mesenteric artery are stained with BODIPY CGP12177, which attaches to beta-adrenergic receptors.
+We have performed coding experiments on two kinds of gray scale CLSM image volumes with 8 bits per pixel, which captured by the EC FP5 partnership for vascular imaging (VASCAN 20006).
+The first data sets from rat mesenteric artery are stained with BODIPY CGP12177 (a fluorescent beta-adrenoceptor antagonist drug), which attaches to beta-adrenergic receptors.
 Therefore, the data sets show the distribution of CGP binding sites.
 On the outside of the vessel one can see the drug binding to adventitial cells and nerves.
 In the middle one can see binding to the smooth muscle cells.
 Human resistance artery data show DNA staining.
 Therefore, only the nucleus of each cell is visible.
 The long thin nuclei are located within smooth muscle cells.
 Irregular shaped nuclei near the surface are within adventitial cells.
 Elongated nuclei deep within the volume are within endothelial cells.
-Table 2 describes these data sets.
+Table I describes these data sets.